-Take a quality snorkeling kit with you, you can rent flippers at the location, and take plenty of sunscreen, because even if it’s behind the clouds, the sun can still burn.
-The islands are the ideal subject for photography, but bring an underwater camera as well, because as vibrant as the life and nature is above the water, it is equally vibrant and varied below the surface.
-Also a true fishermen should not leave their rod at home, but make sure it’s a good really one.
+Take a quality snorkelling kit with you, you can rent flippers at the location, and take plenty of sunscreen, because even when it’s behind the clouds, the sun can still burn.
+The islands are the ideal for photography, but bring an underwater camera as well, because as vibrant and varied the life and nature is above the water, it is equally so beneath the surface.
+Also a true fishermen should not leave their fishing rod at home, but make sure it’s a good really one.

 Because we managed to catch tuna weighing 10 kg.
 There is nothing better than freshly caught fish.
 Half of us ate it raw and the other half grilled it onboard.

-4 things you need to watch out for when visiting French Polynesia
+4 things to look out for when visiting French Polynesia

 Petra, is French Polynesia purely idyllic or are there any dangers lurking there?

 There are 4 things you need to beware of when visiting French Polynesia: